kubedb/docs/docs/guides/mariadb/reconfigure/cluster/index.md

         [mysqld]
         innodb_log_buffer_size = 17408000
 ```
 > Note: You can modify multiple fields of your current configuration using `applyConfig`.
 If you don't have any secrets then `applyConfig` will create a secret for you.
-Here, we modified value of our two existing fields which are `max_connections` and `read_buffer_size` also, we modified a new field `innodb_log_buffer_size` to our configuration.
+Here, we modified value of our two existing fields which are `max_connections` and `read_buffer_size` also, we modified a new field `innodb_log_buffer_size` of our configuration.

 Here,
 - `spec.databaseRef.name` specifies that we are reconfiguring `sample-mariadb` database.